-Camp, stay in a unique self-catering accommodation or take a boat over from nearby Barnstaple to enjoy all of the island’s intriguing draws.
+Camp, stay in a unique self-catering accommodation or take a boat over for a day trip from nearby Ilfracombe to enjoy all of the island’s intriguing draws.
 Hike around with no disruption from cars and roads, look out for its unique birds, or go diving in its unusually (for Britain!) clear waters and wrecks.
 History buffs can learn about its smuggling history or tales of the competition for ownership of Lundy.

 Be awed at Clovelly

 The popular village of Clovelly sits on the north Devon coast, hugging the clifftop dramatically.
 It’s one of the most beautiful settlements in the county for sure, and is a must visit on any Devon trip.

 Visit the famous Victorian kitchen gardens at Clovelly Court Gardens, eat at one of the ocean-view restaurants, or just amble around the town and take it all in.

 Named after the French Riviera, the English Riviera is a 22 mile stretch of coastline featuring gorgeous beaches, beautiful marinas and charming coastal towns.
 You can drive along the stretch and see the four towns, which each have their own charm and character.
 Torquay and Paignton are bigger towns, and Babbacombe and Brixham being smaller, quieter settlements.

 Being larger towns, Torquay and Paignton are among the most popular places to stay in Devon.